BCCI Corporate Trophy: History

 The tournament initially involved players formerly from the now-defunct Indian Cricket League (ICL).
 Some of the ICL players said that after the announcement of the Corporate Trophy, they had received calls from their employers asking them to cut ties with the rebel league.

-The inaugural was won by Air India Red after they beat Air India Blue by 93 runs in the final.
+The inaugural tournament was won by Air India Red after they beat Air India Blue by 93 runs in the final.

+The last edition of the competition was in 2014, the BCCI cited the difficulty of scheduling it in a full cricket calendar as the reason future editions did not take place.